LiveNathan/blog/_posts/2025-02-28-when-your-business-coaches-hate-your-plan.md

    in winter instead of summer.
 Trading the ten-minute Minnesota ritual of layering protective gear just to collect mail for the simplicity of "throw on a coat and go" was liberating.

+Here's an expanded section about your keyword research app that provides more context while remaining concise:

+## Updates to My Keyword Research App

+For those who've been following along, I made significant improvements to my [keyword research app](https://www.b2bdemandgenerationstrategy.com/) (yes, it's formally called "B2B Demand Generation Strategy," but that's quite a mouthful, so I typically just call it the keyword research app).

+The most substantial update is that keywords are now sourced from three different API endpoints instead of just one.
+This means when you conduct research, you'll potentially get thousands of keyword results to filter through rather than just a few hundred.
+I've also squashed several bugs that were causing frustration.

+The app was originally designed to help directory builders save time by analyzing content sources (like Reddit) to uncover hidden demand, validating directory-worthy keywords based on search volume and competition, and keeping research organized.
+It's been especially helpful for people like Mark, a software engineer who's building multiple directories as side projects while working full-time.

+I've been contemplating changes to the pricing model too.
+Currently, it costs $20 per research session, but I recently read an article suggesting that most users dislike credit-based pricing for AI-powered applications.
+The recommendation was to implement progressive pricing instead—essentially letting users consume the service first and then pay for it.
+For example, let them use $
+1 worth of credit, then pay for it, then use $10 and pay for that, and so on.
+This seems like a more user-friendly approach that I might implement in the future.

+If you're working on directory sites or any content that requires keyword validation, it might be worth checking out.
+The goal is to help you avoid spending months building something nobody is searching for—a lesson I've learned the hard way.

 ## Seeking New Directions

 To get motivated, I started reading Noah Kagan's book (which has a silly title).
 I tend to follow business advice